erikr/erikr/posts/data-lessons-from-biotech.md

 Better: "We must accomplish X scientific goal by 2024Q2.
 I think doing Y is possible with Biobanks Z1, Z2, or Z3.
 We only have budget and time to access one biobank.
 Our concerns are [insert list here].
 I think we should proceed with Z2 because [reasons].
 What else should I consider?"

-I also wish I convened the entire DSE advisory board in the same room (or at least Zoom call).
-Smart people feed off each other's energy and stronger ideas can emerge from the interactions.
+It might have been useful and fun to convene the entire DSE advisory board in the same room (or at least Zoom call).
+Smart people feed off each other's energy.

+I encouraged (and budgeted for) members of the DSE team to directly communicate with and learn from our advisors.
+Make sure your advisors are OK with that arrangement, and ensure your team members are comfortable reaching out and aware of the expertise each advisor brings.

 ## Prepare for enormous friction from legacy systems, file formats, and workflow.